rpm-software-management/dnf/doc/cli_vs_yum.rst

 ``verifytree``,
 ``yum-groups-manager``

+Take a look at FAQ_ about yum to DNF migration.
 Feel free to file a RFE_ for missing functionality if you need it.

 .. _dnf debuginfo-install: http://dnf-plugins-core.readthedocs.org/en/latest/debuginfo-install.html
 .. _dnf list installed: http://dnf.readthedocs.org/en/latest/command_ref.html